colediggins/CRONOS_Fao56_adjustment/README.md

 This repository is to serve as the submittal of my semester project for the class "Soil Physics Theory" at Oklahoma State University.
 Over the course of this project I want to take in-field soil moisture data and use it to train an FAO 56 based model to effectively predict soil moisture in crop fields.

 ## Statement of Need
-The Cropland Observatory Nodes (CRONOS) were developed as a joint venture between Oklahoma State University (OSU) and Kansas State university (KSU) as a new method of managing rainfed croplands across the american plains.
-These stations are eqquipped with three systems:
+The Cropland Observatory Nodes (CRONOS) were developed as a joint venture between Oklahoma State University (OSU) and Kansas State university (KSU) as a new method of managing rainfed croplands across the American plains.
+These stations are equipped with three systems:

 - A cosmic-ray neutron detector collected a distance- and depth-weighted soil volumetric water content (CRS1000,Hydroinnova).
 -  A downward-facing camera took RGB images which were processed with Canopeo to record green canopy cover (Range Cam 4G, Barn Owl).